pypi-diff/20230807/s/shared-atomic-enterprise/5!3.0.0-5!3.2.0/diff.md

 +
 +    That's all there is to it!
 +
-+The embedded cffi, whose author is Armin Rigo and Maciej Fijalkowski, as a dependency named _cffi_backend.cp38-win_amd64.pyd, is under following MIT licence.
+ The embedded cffi, whose author is Armin Rigo and Maciej Fijalkowski, as a dependency named _cffi_backend.cp39-win_amd64.pyd, is under following MIT licence.

      The MIT License

-     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use,
+     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without
 @@ -118,15 +623,120 @@
      distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to